 Wait a few seconds for the theme install to complete, and once you see the activate button, click on it, and now, the blog will have that design.

-When a theme is active, it will add a menu to customize it and it all depend on what features the theme developer added, so, you may find extra options and a menu with other themes.
+When a theme is active, it will add a menu to customize it and it all depends on what features the theme developer added, so, you may find extra options and a menu with other themes.
 But in general, you can find the theme control panel and customization page under “Appearance”, exactly as the new example I created.

 That’s it for the blog theme when you add lots of posts, the design will be similar to the demo.